Direct Compensation Property Damage Insurance in Ontario

 What is DCPD?

-DCPD insurance is a mandatory coverage included with your Ontario car insurance.
+DCPD insurance is typically included in Ontario auto insurance policies, but drivers can choose to opt out of it through OPCF 49 as of January 1, 2024.
 It covers damage to your car and its contents if you’re deemed not at fault for an accident.
 It’s called “direct compensation” because your insurer provides the coverage.

 Why You Need DCPD Insurance